XRPLF/XRPL-Standards/XLS-34d/README.md

 ---
 title: Token-Enabled Escrows and Payment Channels
 type: draft
-description: The proposed amendment to the XRPL protocol, `PaychanAndEscrowForTokens`, would introduce changes to the ledger objects, transactions, and rpc methods to enable `Escrows` and `PayChannels` to use Trustline balances.
+description: Allow `Escrows` and `PayChannels` to use Trustline balances.
 author: Richard Holland, Denis Angell
 # The format of each author should be one of the following:
 # - Author's name, author's affiliation (organization or company) + GitHub username (in parenthesis)